There are conventional and synthetic ETFs available to trade on ASX covering a wide range of asset classes. These include:

 As a guide for investors, the naming convention of the ETP must reference if the ETP is currency hedged.

 Fixed income ETPs can help investors access a more reliable income stream with typically less price volatility than other classes such as shares.
 This is why investing in this asset class is often referred to as defensive.
 Typically a fixed income ETP will distribute the income earned on a quarterly basis.
+Specific details regarding the risks of fixed income ETPs are available.

 Currency ETPs can assist investors diversify portfolios without needing to access the FX markets, currency brokers or opening a foreign currency bank account.
 Currencies are historically a non-correlated asset class that can be used to reduce the overall volatility of an investment portfolio.